 Pascal Imbert began his career with Télésystèmes in 1980.
 In 1990, he co-founded Solucom, where he has been Chairman of the Management Board since 2002.
-Solucom is a management and information systems consultancy whose clients are among the top 200 large corporates and administrations.
-Solucom is listed on NYSE Euronext.
-Pascal Imbert is a graduate of both the École Polytechnique and Telecom Paris Tech (formerly the École Supérieure des Télécommunications).
+Solucom is a management and information systems consultancy listed on NYSE Euronext.
+Pascal Imbert is a graduate of both the École Polytechnique and Telecom Paris Tech (formerly the École Nationale Supérieure des Télécommunications).